tapdata/tapdata-connectors/connectors/tidb-connector/src/main/resources/docs/tidb_en_US.md

 ### **2. Supported versions**

- -TiDB 5.4+ Support CDC (TiDB needs to be deployed in the TapData intranet (same network segment) environment)
+ -TiDB version 5.4 or above support CDC (TiDB needs to be deployed in the TapData intranet (same network segment) environment)

 ### **3. Prerequisites (as source)**
 3.1 Example of configuration connection